Annapolis Walking Tour

 Click on a pinpoint, or choose from the list below to learn more about each property.
 Walking directions are also available by clicking on the address in the pop-up box.

-Historic Annapolis Museum
+Museum of Historic Annapolis

 The Sands House stands as one of the oldest surviving frame houses in Annapolis.
 Dendrochronology – the science of dating building timbers by studying their growth rings – indicates a construction date perhaps as early as 1681, but other architectural clues suggest the house was built about 1739.
 The house takes its name from John Sands, a mariner and sail maker, who bought the house in 1771 and ran it as a tavern.

 This building, a rare survival typical of the small warehouses surrounding the Annapolis waterfront in the 18th and 19th centuries, was used by George and John Barber as a warehouse.
-Today, the building houses a portion of the exhibit, Freedom Bound: Runaways of the Chesapeake.

 Managed by Historic Annapolis, Inc.